SABA-SALEH/Yemeni-Crown/README.md

 1. Clone the repository: `git clone https://github.com/SABA-SALEH/Yemeni-Crown`
 2. Install dependencies: `npm install`
 3. Run the project: `npm start`

 ## How to Use the Project
-Navigate through the following pages:

-## How to Use the Project